Homemade bread is one of my all-time favorite things to bake. Yeast doughs are alive!

-Fold the bottom half of the dough to the center and press seam to seal well with you thumb.
+Fold the bottom half of the dough to the center and press the seam to seal well with your thumb.

 Next, fold over the top half to the bottom half and seal well, again, using thumb and fingers to close tightly.

 With the palms of your hands, roll the dough into a 13-14 inch baguette shape.

 Do this by placing your hands side-by-side in the center of the dough, and as you roll the dough back and forth, gently move your palms to the ends of the dough.
 This might take some practice, but eventually, you will master this.
 Just try your best and don’t get too stuck on this step – just have FUN!

 Once rolled out, place on a baker’s couche ( a canvas cloth used to create fabulous, crusty baguettes) or a clean kitchen towel.
 Let the baguettes rest on the couche for one hour covered with a damp cloth.